jpearl8/twitter/README.md

 The following **required** functionality is completed:

-- [X ] User sees app icon in home screen and styled launch screen
+- [X] User sees app icon in home screen and styled launch screen
 - [X] User can sign in using OAuth login flow
 - [X] User can Logout
 - [X] User can view last 20 tweets from their home timeline